temken/raytracer/README.md

 - [x] Have a run ID that is consistent across output files.
     - [x] Also save the config yaml files and mark the exact git commit hash in it
 - [x] Camera orbit should not look towards the origin, but just to the z-axis on its given height.
-- [ ] Create some nice images with the new class.
+- [x] Create some nice images with the new class.
 Create some interesting images and videos using all the capabilities so far.
+- [ ] Implement Fresnel effect and the approximation
+- [ ] Render some nice example of the Fresnel effect.
+Cylinder on a table.
+Wet road with lights from an oncoming car.
+Stuff like that.
 - [ ] Image textures for other objects (Spheres!)
+- [ ] Image texture for the background (spherical background image)
 - [ ] Add more pre-defined colors
 - [ ] Renderer with next event estimation
   - [ ] MCreate a renderer with deterministic shadows by checking for the closest light source or something.